Vorliq Home

 Responsible Use

 Vorliq is not a licensed bank, broker, exchange, lender, investment adviser, custodian, charity, DAO legal entity, or financial institution.
 Users are responsible for their own keys, actions, local laws, taxes, counterparties, and risk decisions.
-Mining rewards, treasury activity, tips, lending activity, exchange offers, and governance settings are experimental software features and may change over time.
+Mining rewards, treasury activity, tips, lending activity, peer community requests, and governance settings are software features that may change over time.